 4. You can help keep our tertiary education system public

 TEU campaigns for public ownership and control of our tertiary education system so it benefits all New Zealand staff and students, not just those who want to make a privatised profit off tax pay funded services.
-The fee to join the TEU is 0.8% of a member’s salary up to a maximum of $712 per year.
-That is only about $13.69 a week, or the price of magazine and coffee:
+The fee to join the TEU is 80 cents for every hundred dollars you earn up to a maximum of $712 per year:

 We campaign for change on your issues

 Because we work in the tertiary education sector, we know what the issues are and, like you, we’ve got a good idea what the solutions are too.
 We just need your support to make it happen.
-We are a new name but we’ve been around a long time, negotiating higher pay, fairer holidays and safer working conditions.
+We have been around a long time, negotiating higher pay, fairer holidays and safer working conditions.